Published on May 17th, 2013 | by Patricia2

 Another downside is that it’s quite bulky when folded and doesn’t fit into all cars’ trunk.
 With that said, you can remove and reassemble the tire pretty easily, which can help with the size.

 All in all, this is a decent stroller for its price and deserves to be right up there with the other two.
-It does take some times to get used to it but eventually you will come to love it.
-Definitely one of the best jogging strollers out there.
+It does take some time to get used to it but eventually you will come to love it.
+Definitely a solid choice, especially if you have a smaller budget.

 The Best Value – Joovy Zoom 360